SUMMERxKx/brewbook-corner/PROJECT_SUMMARY.md

 6. **Backend feed endpoints** (`/discover`, `/friends`, `/side`) with optimized population.
 7. **Environment templates** (`.env.example`) and README documentation.
 8. **User schema avatar field** for richer feed/profile display.
+9. **Cloudinary integration** for cloud-based image storage with automatic optimization.
-9. **GitHub main branch** updated with all features and env tooling.
+10. **GitHub main branch** updated with all features and env tooling.

 ### ⚠️ Notes & Considerations
 - Gemini and Google APIs are optional but recommended for full experience.